rahulkumarsingh73690/docs-3/docs/request-logger.md

 ### Usage

-The `IRequestLogger` is a great way to introspect and analyze your service requests in real-time.
-Here's a screenshot from the [bootstrapapi.servicestack.net](http://bootstrapapi.servicestack.net) website:
+The `IRequestLogger` is a great way to introspect and analyze your service requests in real-time, e.g:

 ![Live Screenshot](/images/plugins/request-logs-01.png)